Budget Dumpster presents The Fill Logo

 Converting a garage to a living space is a big job that includes raising the floor, insulating the walls and adding heating, cooling and ventilation — as well as updating doors and windows.
 Before you begin a DIY garage conversion, think about every aspect of the job.

-5 Questions to Ask Before a Garage Makeover
+5 Questions to Ask Before a Garage Conversion

 You should ask yourself five key questions to make sure a garage conversion is the best option for your home.

-1. Can I Convert My Garage Into a Room?
+1. Can I Turn My Garage Into a Living Space?

 If you want to make space in your home without changing the original floor plan, a garage room conversion might be the solution for you.
 But you should consider four key factors before making the final call.
 A garage conversion is the right option for your home if: